tapis-project/workflows-tutorial/block1/06-creating-a-pipeline-and-task-with-tapisui.md

 In order to create your first `Pipeline`, you must first belong to a `Group`

 `Groups` are collections of users that own workflow resources.
-The user creating the group will be added to the user list by default with `owner` and has total control over all resources owned by it.
+The user creating the group will be added to the user list by default with `owner` permissions and has total control over all resources owned by it.

 Additional users can be added to the group with either basic or administrative permissions.
 Basic users can create their own pipelines, tasks, archives, etc, and run the other pipelines in the group.
 Administrators can delete pipelines owned by other users but cannot delete the group.